Fast Rate Information-theoretic Bounds on Generalization Errors: Introduction

 where the expectation is taken w.r.t. the joint distribution of $W$ and $\mathcal{S}_n$ induced by some algorithm $\mathcal{A}$.
 Here, $\mathcal{E}(w, \mathcal{S}_n)$ denotes the generalization error (properly defined in~(\ref{eq:gen}) in Section \ref{sec:prob}) for a given hypothesis $w$ and data sample $\mathcal{S}_n = (Z_i)_{i=1,\cdots,n}$, and $I(W;\mathcal{S}_n)$ denotes the mutual information between the hypothesis and data sample, and $c$ is some positive constant.
 In particular, if the loss function is $\sigma$-sub-Gaussian under the distribution $P_W \otimes P_Z$, $c$ equals $2\sigma^2$.
-By introducing the mutual information, such a bound gives a bound that depends both on the learning algorithm and the data distribution.
-It has been shown that for specific problems, the information-theoretic bounds can recover the results obtained by the method of VC dimension~\cite{xu2017information}, algorithmic stability~\cite{raginsky2016information}, differential privacy~\cite{steinke2020reasoning} under mild conditions.
+By introducing the mutual information, such a bound gives a bound that depends on both the learning algorithm and the data distribution.
+It has been shown that for specific problems, the information-theoretic bounds can recover the results obtained by the method of VC dimension~\cite{xu2017information}, algorithmic stability~\cite{raginsky2016information}, and differential privacy~\cite{steinke2020reasoning} under mild conditions.
 Further, as pointed out by \cite{asadi2018chaining}, the information-theoretic upper bound could be substantially tighter than the traditional bounds if we could exploit specific properties of the learning algorithm.
-A follow-up work by \cite{bu2020tightening} showed a tightened version of the above bound in the form
+We mention that PAC-Bayes bounds are a class of algorithm-dependent bounds first introduced by \citet{mcallester1999some} (see \cite{alquier2024user} for a recent survey).
+The PAC-Bayes bounds usually contain a Kullback-divergence term between the learning algorithm and a prior distribution, which can be viewed as a computable relaxation of the information-theoretic bounds, with the difference that most of them are high probability bounds.